 Way of the Wild takes COVID-19 seriously.
-I want my clients to feel able to make the most of their time with me in an environment that is as safe as possible.
-I also want to maintain my own good health and protect my family, friends and local communities.
+We want our clients to feel able to make the most of their time with me in an environment that is as safe as possible.
+We also want to maintain our own good health and protect our family, friends and local communities.

-I follow current government guidelines, taking into account both national and local guidance.
-In addition, I take advice from National Governing Bodies and representative professional associations.
+We follow current government guidelines, taking into account both national and local guidance.
+In addition, we take advice from National Governing Bodies and representative professional associations.

 To view current Government guidelines, follow the links below: